Iceland: Nature, Culture, Arts, & Design

-Immerse yourself in Icelandic culture through studying the nature, culture, design, and arts of this small island country.
+Immerse yourself in Icelandic culture through studying the nature, culture, arts, & design of this small island country.

 This course will offer you a structured experience to learn about Icelandic culture from afar through presentations, readings, and digital media, followed by direct experience and immersion in the culture, finally culminating in a phase of reflection.
 Throughout the program, we aim to construct a woven experience of distance and immersive learning, drawing from the “meshwork” ideas of Tim Ingold (Making: Anthropology, Archaeology, Art, and Architecture, Routledge, 2013).
 The program aims to make the case that design thinking and design making are anthropological acts; this conceptual theme will be the foundation of this course and connection to Iceland through engaging students intellectually for the duration and and physically while on site.